MadhurDixit13/86_No_More_FrontEnd/README.md

-### Every Restaurant will create an account with our application through the sign-up page and login
+### Every Restaurant will create an account with our application through the sign-up page and login.

 ![image](https://github.com/MadhurDixit13/86_No_More_FrontEnd/blob/main/assets/Register.png)